-Rebun Island (礼文島, Rebuntō) is a longish island, about 10 km north of Rishiri Island and 50 km off the northern tip of Hokkaido.
+Rebun Island (礼文島, Rebuntō) is a longish island, about 10 kilometers north of Rishiri Island and 50 kilometers off the northern tip of Hokkaido.
 Together with Rishiri Island, Rebun belongs to the Rishiri-Rebun-Sarobetsu National Park.

 Rebun Island is most famous for its rich flora, which features many alpine flowers, some of which cannot be found anywhere else on the world.
 The flowers are in bloom from around June to August, the best time to visit Rebun.
 Not many tourists come to the island during the long and harsh winters.
 The alpine flora, the beautiful natural scenery of Rebun and views of nearby Rishiri can be enjoyed from a network of pleasant walking and hiking trails.

 Rebun's largest town and transport hub is Kafuka in the south of the island.
 Kafuka Port is the arrival and departure point of all ferries from/to Wakkanai and Rishiri.
-Rebun Airport in the north of the island, is currently out of service.
+Rebun Airport in the north of the island, is not currently served by any scheduled flights.

 Getting around Rebun Island

-It is also possible to rent a car on Rebun, however, rental fees are much higher than on the "mainland".
-The typical cost for a 24 hour rental is around 14,000 yen for a small car and over 20,000 yen for a larger one.
+It is also possible to rent a car on Rebun, but note that fees are much higher than on the "mainland".
+The typical cost for a 24-hour rental is around 15,000 yen for a small car and over 20,000 yen for a larger one.
 Yet, this is still likely to come cheaper than bringing a car onto the island by ferry, which costs around 18,000 to 25,000 yen one way depending on the car's size.